 In the beginning, before words, there was the Word, and the Word was Love.
 Grace is a preexisting condition.

 If you found this post to be helpful, or inspiring, or interesting, then you might want to know that I'm working on a book that touches on a lot of these themes.
-It's called Christ on the Psych Ward, and you can find out more about it and support my creative work by visiting my Patreon page.
+It's called Christ on the Psych Ward, and you can find out more about it and pre-order it by visiting this page.